 Higher Power, The Force, God Part 2

-The true Higher Power, presence, and wisdom also entails unconditional love, as from a loving parent or friend; totally unselfish, a true servant, leader, and protector.
-This love can be considered a super power, more than able to overcome crippling anger, hate, jealousy, and other problems in the world.
+True Higher Power, presence, and wisdom also entails unconditional love, as from a loving parent or friend; totally unselfish, a true servant, leader, and protector.
+This love can be considered a super power, and more than able to overcome crippling anger, hate, jealousy, and other problems in the world.
 We believe there are many of these “super powers” available to us, such as peace, joy, beauty, one-ness, wholeness, and holiness.
-These can aid us on the ultimate level as we focus and meditate on them in the realm of their absolute, pure, and perfect nature on the spiritual level, but also on the relative level as we seek out, embrace, and enjoy the love, peace, joy, beauty, and other “super” blessings in or lives and world.
+These can aid us on the intimate and ultimate level as we focus and meditate on them in the realm of their absolute, pure, and perfect nature on the spiritual level, but also on the relative level as we seek out, embrace, and enjoy the these and other “super” blessings in or lives and world.

 Too often love and goodness can seem far, far away, but there is no blessing 2.0, we are all equally and outrageously blessed at all times and in all places.
 It is when we take time in prayer and meditation, we hear a still small voice calling us from deep within.
 This is the voice of our True Self, True Home, and Higher Power.
 Prayer and meditation are a key to this all-important connection and very helpful ways to experience true grace.
 To learn more please look to the Sanity Files on prayer and meditation.

 It is very easy for us to feel bad about ourselves because we haven’t got it all figured out by now and gotten it all together.
 The fact is the modern world is so complicated, difficult, and crowded that most people are struggling and suffer from anxiety, loneliness, inadequacy, and depression.
+Brene Brown tells us ours is the most in debt, depressed, medicated, and obese society ever.
 This is another reason a good relationship with our Higher Power is so important.
-Through prayer, meditation, journaling, and other paths we can come to see and feel our Higher Power as a loving friend that created, sustains, and supports us, and knows everything about us in intimate detail.
+Through prayer, meditation, journaling, and other paths we can come to see and feel our Higher Power as a loving friend that created, sustains, and supports us despite any worldly conditions, and knows everything about us in intimate detail.

-All these paths to our Higher Power allow us access to all the power, presence, wisdom, beauty, and all the other aspects of The Infinite.
-It’s like a computer, as nothing is going to happen until it gets plugged into a power source and gets turned on.
-Prayer, meditation, journaling, nature, and other paths are how we can get plugged in and turned on.
-Unfortunately, life seems to yank our plug out and turn us off all too often, so we recommend building your own “Sanity Files” to keep finding your Higher Power source and get turned on as often as possible!
+All these paths to our Higher Power allow us access to all the power, presence, wisdom, beauty, and other aspects of The Infinite.
+It’s like a computer, as nothing is going to happen until it gets plugged into a power source, gets turned on, and boots up to a good application.
+Prayer, meditation, journaling, nature, and other paths are how we can get plugged in, turned on, and working.
+Unfortunately, all too often the negativity and dysfunction of life corrupt us like computer files, so building your own “Sanity Files” and finding your own Higher Power (source) is all important and necessary to deal with the problems and difficulties of life.

-Since our view of our Higher Power good or bad was created and cemented as a child, our childhood is another very important place to slowly work to understand and transform ourselves and our situation.
+Since our view of our Higher Power good or bad was created and cemented as a child by the example our parents set, our childhood is another very important place to slowly work to understand and transform ourselves and our situation.
 For help in this endeavor, we recommend the Inner Child Sanity File.
 Here we can recapture the creative, authentic, joyful, playful, imaginative, and loving child often hidden deep inside.

 As wonderful an idea as this seems, we must be cautious, as the inner child may be holding onto intense anger, fear, grief, and sadness that can overwhelm us if we aren't ready.
 This is good reason to have a Loving Higher Power and Inner Parent to hold our hand and help us face the difficulties of our past.
 It also helps to recognize that our transgressors were most often also wounded as children and longing for love and closure.
 This is not to condone their behavior, but to allow a measure of forgiveness to lessen our burden.